snotskie/ttrpg/md/index.md

 Some campaigns or sessions may involve a prolonged scene where the player characters race against one another or their opponents, whether it be on foot, on horseback, in sleds, in cars, or even in spaceships!

 - **Setup:** All characters begin at position $1$.
 At the top of the first round, the GM will provide the lay of the land for the race course environment, including any terrain elements like hills, brush, holes, asteroid fields, or so on that would slow the racers down.
-As the Endeavor progresses, additional areas may become available, each with their own number line and lay of the land.
+As the Endeavor progresses, additional areas may become available, each with their own track and lay of the land.
 - **Goal:** To win, be the first to reach the finish line.
 - **Actions:** There are two normal actions and one special action characters may choose from during the Endeavor, described in the Race Actions table below.
 - **Buttons:** When the GM gives a lay of the land, a number of terrain buttons will be added, described in the Race Buttons table below.
-The GM may add multiple types of terrain buttons to the number line, representing different types of obstacles for the area, such as hills, stampedes, quantum puzzles, or trolley problem moral dilemmas.
+The GM may add multiple types of terrain buttons to the track, representing different types of obstacles for the area, such as hills, stampedes, quantum puzzles, or trolley problem moral dilemmas.
 When a character begins the round on a terrain button, the type of the terrain button may constrain what Stats they may roll or what actions they may take.

 *Continued on next page.*